techreturners/js_coding_exercises/README.md

 ### Completing the challenges

-When first cloning this repository, install its dependencies:
+After forking this repository (as shown in the video) you will need to then clone the repo locally and install its dependencies:

     npm install

 If you look inside the **challenges** directory you will find a file of functions to implement.

-To understand how these functions work, take a look in the corresponding test file where the desired functionality is described.
+To understand how these functions work, take a look in the corresponding test file where the desired functionality is described and reading the accompanying "docs" provided.
+The doc files include handy tips and information to expand your learning.

 To run the tests, run